somofola/somofola/README.md

 # 👋 Hi there, I'm Shola Omofola!

 Welcome to my GitHub profile!
-I'm a passionate software developer with a focus on [insert your primary technology or interest here].
+I'm a passionate software developer with a focus on LAMP Stack Applications.

-🔭 Currently, I'm working on [mention a current project or focus].
+🔭 Currently, I'm working on several exciting projects..

 ## 🚀 Quick Links